kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/04-cancellations-and-refunds/articles/01-i-want-to-cancel-a-transfer-that-s-completed/content.md

+# Cancellations and refunds
-# I want to cancel a transfer that's completed
+## I want to cancel a transfer that's completed
 You can’t cancel a completed transfer.
 All transfers completed by Wise are final, and Wise can’t reverse or recall payments.
 Once your transfer is marked as completed on our website, we can’t cancel it.

 Wise does not have the ability to be involved in disputes between senders and recipients, so we strongly recommend that you know and trust the person or business that you are sending to before setting up a transfer or sending any money.